ScottLogic/blog/_posts/2015-11-16-sampling-large-data-in-d3fc.md

 title: Sampling Large Datasets in d3fc
 date: 2015-11-16 00:00:00 Z
 categories:
-- wferguson
 - Tech
 author: wferguson
 summary: Libraries like d3 and d3fc do a fantastic job at making interactive charts.
 However, when the data size is in the hundreds of thousands, performance suffers.
 In this post, I'll have a look at some sampling techniques recently implemented in d3fc, and show them off with a demo.
 layout: default_post
 image: "/wferguson/assets/d3fc-sampling/image.png"
 ---